 Mr Speaker, no school, no matter how good, can substitute for committed parents.
-Parents must play an active role in their children's education by instilling sound values, and ensuring their children attend school and do their homework.
-Parents should also participate in school activities, particularly parents meetings.
-They cannot outsource responsibility for raising their children to others.
+Parents must play an active role in their children's education by instilling sound values and ensuring their children attend school and do their homework.
+Parents should also participate in school activities, particularly parents' meetings.
+They cannot outsource responsibility for raising their children to other people.

-Speaker, another area where a "whole of society" approach is crucial is our provincial healthcare system.

-We have embarked on a number of partnerships aimed at expanding healthcare opportunities to all patients.
+Mr Speaker, another area where a whole of society approach is crucial is our provincial health care system.
+We have embarked on a number of partnerships aimed at expanding health care opportunities to all patients.
 Last month, we launched the partnership with the Clicks Group to provide immunisation and family planning services to state patients at Clicks stores.
-It will be rolled out across the province.

-Patients are able to make an appointment with a nurse at a participating Clicks clinic for vaccines and contraceptives and the stock is provided by the provincial government.
-Not only will this result in this medication being more widely accessible but it will also shorten queues at primary health care facilities.

-This partnership is a first of its kind in the country, and we hope to form similar partnerships with other pharmacy groups in the province.
+It will be rolled out across the province in the year ahead.
+Patients are able to make an appointment with a nurse at a participating Clicks clinic for vaccines and contraceptives and the stock is provided by this provincial government.
+Not only will this result in this medication being more widely accessible, but it will also help to shorten the queues at primary health care facilities, which is an outcome we want to achieve.
+This partnership is the first of its kind in the country, and we hope to form similar partnerships with other pharmacy groups across the province.

 Last month, we launched the Health Foundation in Stellenbosch.
-The independent nonprofit organisation aims to replicate the work done by the Red Cross Children's Hospital Trust across the province by generating funds for the maintenance and upgrading of all health infrastructure.
+This independent nonprofit organisation aims to replicate the work done by the Red Cross Children's Hospital Trust across the province by generating funds for the maintenance and upgrading of all health infrastructure.

-The state of the art Khayelitsha hospital celebrated its first birthday last month and has already received a number of awards.
-The hospital's pharmacy won a gold award for the best functioning pharmacy in the province and has been recognised for having the lowest emergency unit mortality rate in the country.
+The state-of-the-art Khayelitsha Hospital celebrated its first birthday last month and has already received a number of awards.
+The hospital's pharmacy won a gold award for the best-functioning pharmacy in the province and has been recognised for having the lowest emergency unit mortality rate in the whole country.
+That means that the Khayelitsha Hospital's emergency unit's mortality rate - the number of people who die there - is the lowest in the country, and that really is something to celebrate.

-Last week, Minister Theuns Botha also officially opened the new R33-million Malmesbury Community Day Centre clinic.
-A number of other health facilities also opened last year, including the upgraded Grassy Park and TC Newman Day Care Centres and the Oudtshoorn Clinic.
+Last week Minister Theuns Botha also officially opened the new R33 million Malmesbury Community Day Care Centre.
+A number of other health facilities also opened last year, including the upgraded Grassy Park and T C Newman Day Care Centres and the Oudtshoorn Clinic.

-The R500-million Mitchell's Plain district hospital will also be fully operational soon and will serve over 400 000 people.

-Other on-going infrastructure projects include the planned re-construction of GF Jooste Hospital, the construction of the new Du Noon Community Health Care Centre and a R53 million emergency centre at Karl Bremer Hospital.
+The R500 million Mitchells Plain District Hospital will also be fully operational soon and will serve over 400 000 people.
+[Interjections.]
+Other ongoing infrastructure projects include the planned reconstruction of G F Jooste Hospital, the construction of the new Du Noon Community Health Care Centre and a R53 million emergency centre at the Karl Bremer Hospital.

-Improving patient experiences at our health facilities is also a top priority.
-That is why the health department has been piloting a complaints hotline at eight health facilities across the province over the last five months.
-During this period 594 complaints were logged with the call centre of which 578 or 97% were resolved.
-The pilot has been a huge success and we plan to roll out the hotline to all health facilities in the metro during the 2013/2014 financial year.
+Improving patient experience at our health facilities is a top priority for us, Mr Speaker.
+That is why the health department has been piloting a complaints hotline at eight health facilities across the province over the past five months.
+During this period 594 complaints were logged with the call centre, of which 578, or 97%, were resolved.
+The pilot has been a huge success and we plan to roll it out over the entire Metro during the 2013-14 financial year.